tilburgsciencehub/website/content/building-blocks/analyze-data/machine-learning/XGBoost.md

 <img src = "../img/tree_structure.png" width="400">
 </p>

-The ouput value for each datapoint is then calculated via the following formula:
+The ouput value for each data point is then calculated via the following formula:

 <div style="text-align: center;">
 {{<katex>}}